December 2, 2010

 By: Janet L. Kaminski Leduc, Senior Legislative Attorney

 You asked (1) how an insurance company gets an approved rate increase in Connecticut for individual and group health insurance, (2) if there is a public hearing on such a proposed rate increase, and (3) if either the healthcare advocate or attorney general plays a role in the process.
+This report has been updated by OLR Report 2018-R-0226.

 State law requires insurance companies and health maintenance organizations (HMOs) to file individual health insurance rates with the Connecticut Insurance Department for approval by the insurance commissioner.
 It also requires HMOs to file group rates for approval by the commissioner.